 Krishna Janmashtami is usually celebrated in August.
 People worship Lord Krishna as it is believed that he was born on this day.
 Krishna Janmashtami includes traditional singing and dancing.
 Many devotees fast and worship Lord Krishna.
 Temples are lit with lamps as devotees offer flowers and food to Lord Krishna.

 14. Chaite Dashain

-Chaite Dashain or small Dashain is the famous religious festival celebrated in Nepal.
-It is celebrated in the last month of the Nepali year Chaitra.
+Chaite Dashain or small Dashain is a famous religious festival.
+It falls in the last month, Chitra of the Nepali lunar calendar.
 Devotees fast on this day and visit temples to devote gods.
 They also worship goddess Durga.
-At Chaite Dashain, people will eat delicious foods and enjoy with their family, friends, and relatives and also seniors offers tika to the juniers with all blessings.
+At Chaite Dashain, people will eat delicious foods and enjoy with their family, friends, and relatives, and also seniors offer tika to the juniors with all blessings.